blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ### Note:
-You Will Need The Driver App, to successfully run the projects The Project is not fully complete, so please dont forget to point an issue.
+You Will Need The Driver App to successfully run the projects.
+The Project is not fully completed, so please don't forget to point an issue.

+### You will need to run the project on a mobile device to view the map.

 [![continuousphp](https://img.shields.io/continuousphp/git-hub/doctrine/dbal/master.svg)]()
 [![Dockbit](https://img.shields.io/dockbit/DockbitStatus/health.svg?token=TvavttxFHJ4qhnKstDxrvBXM)]()